-In an effort to accommodate the colour-blind (as well as those printing to paper), grayscale readability for all accepted papers will be encouraged.
-Colour is not forbidden, but authors should ensure that tables and figures do not rely solely on colour to convey critical distinctions.
-Here we give a simple criterion on your coloured figures, if your paper has to be printed in black and white, then you must assure that every curves or points in your figures can be still clearly distinguished.
+In an effort to accommodate people who are colorblind (as well as those printing to paper), grayscale readability for all accepted papers will be encouraged.
+Color is not forbidden, but authors should ensure that tables and figures do not rely solely on color to convey critical distinctions.
+A simple criterion: All curves and points in your figures should be clearly distinguishable without color.